 While it’s commonplace in parts of the United States to give references to employees, it’s not advisable, says Chris D’Angelo, a management-side employment attorney with New York-based Vandenberg & Feliu LLP.
-Inconsistencies can occur, opening you up to allegations of discrimination or a defamation lawsuit.
+Especially in the absence of a job references policy, inconsistencies can occur, opening you up to allegations of discrimination or a defamation lawsuit.
 While the case may not be winnable, the hours put into preparation and the cost can be exorbitant.

 The easy answer is granting consistent “neutral” references, says D’Angelo.
 Here is how to do it, and why you should:

 If you give out references, you run the risk of surmising, opening you up to defamation claims.
 For example, D’Angelo has seen supervisors presume that there was a substance abuse problem without confirmation.
 For that reason, only confirm dates of employment, title and possibly, the final salary, but only if you have signed approval from the employee to release the salary.